DL4Jets/DeepJetCore/README.md

 The package comes with a docker file in the subdirectory docker, which will set up a container with the needed environment.

 **Building / using the container**
-For every release, there is a container on dockerhub, the latest release is tagged as ``latest``.
+For every release, there is a container on dockerhub, the latest release is tagged.
+The ``latest`` tag refers to the developing master branch.
 ``cernml4reco/deepjetcore2:latest``
 It can be pulled using docker, or pulled from singularity.
 For details, please see the corresponding docker or singularity documentation.
 To build the container, the files can be found in the ``docker`` subdirectory.
 It is a two-stage process.
 First the container ``Dockerfile_base`` needs to be built, containing the basic system packages.
 This will take a while, because root is being compiled within.
 The output container name must be ``cernml4reco/djcbase:latest``.
 In the next step, the actual DeepJetCore container should be built on top. **Please make sure to use a release, not the developing master branch!**